 Introduce your people

 People run hotels, and you want your customers to like your staff.
 So introduce them to each other.
 Have a weekly post that introduces one employee with a photo of her doing her job, and write a few words about what makes her special.
 Bonus: your employee is happy!

 Talk about your history

-Is there anything interesting about your hotel that your customers should know?
+Is there anything unusual about your hotel that your customers should know?
 How about:

 - When it was established and by whom